Georgia Boating Accidents: Liability for the Driver and the Owner

 The Georgia Supreme Court in Gunn v.
 Booker, 259 Ga.
 343 (1989), found that under Georgia Law (O.C.G.A §§ 51-1-21 and 51-1-22) the owner of a boat or watercraft can be held responsible for boating accident injuries caused by another person’s negligence if the driver is a family member, or the owner gave consent for the negligent party to operate the boat or watercraft.
 It is presumed that the vessel is being operated with consent of the owner if operated by an immediate member of the owner’s family.

-This article should not be considered nor relied upon as legal advice since it is only intended for general overview and informational purposes.
-Please consult with a Boating Accident Attorney on your specific situation in order to determine an appropriate legal course of action.
+This article and/or video should not be considered nor relied upon as legal advice since it is only intended for general overview and informational purposes.
+Please consult with an attorney on your specific situation in order to determine an appropriate legal course of action.

-539 Green Street
+539 Green Street NW

-Gainesville, GA 30501
+30501